 - It’s best to avoid eating a large meal for at least two hours prior to the use of Nitrous Oxide.
 Some people, although very rarely, may experience nausea or even less often, vomiting.

 To keep your child safe and comfortable during a dental procedure, Dr. Wasdin might recommend the use of general anesthesia in the operating room at our local hospital, East Georgia Regional Medical Center.
-General anesthesia may be used if your child has special needs like inability to cooperate safely for dental treatment, extensive or complicated procedures that will take a long time to complete, or needs several procedures done all at the same time.
+General anesthesia in the hospital may be used if your child has special needs like a complicated medical history, inability to cooperate safely for dental treatment, extensive or complicated procedures that will take a long time to complete, or needs several procedures done all at the same time.
 A medical anesthesiologist —a doctor who specializes in anesthesia — will give your child the medications that will make him or her sleep soundly during the procedure.
 General anesthesia makes your child’s whole body go to sleep.
 This would be the same as if he/she was having their tonsils removed, ear tubes or hernia repaired.
 Most pediatric medical literature places the risk of a serious reaction in the range of 1 in 25,000 to 1 in 200,000, far better than the assumed risk of even driving a car daily.
 The inherent risks if this is not chosen are multiple appointments, potential for physical restraint to complete treatment, and possible emotional and/ or physical injury to your child in order to complete their dental treatment.
 The risks of NO treatment include tooth pain, infection, swelling, spread of new decay, damage to their developing adult teeth and possible hospitalization from a life threatening dental infection.
 Using General Anesthesia your child will feel no pain during the procedure, nor have any memory of it.

 If your child would benefit from dental treatment under general anesthesia, Dr. Wasdin will discuss this with you in more detail at your appointment.